-Unlike some cities, Lubbock isn’t mainly white- or blue-collar occupations dominate the local economy, Lubbock is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lubbock is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lubbock is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Lubbock who work in office and administrative support (12.28%), sales jobs (11.36%), and management occupations (8.47%).

 Combining city textures and college town sensibilities, Lubbock really has a nice blend of characteristics.
 While not a huge city, Lubbock is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Lubbock more than just a college town, but removing the students from the equation would undeniably change Lubbock’s character and quality of life.

-The education level of Lubbock citizens is substantially higher than the typical US community, as 30.28% of adults in Lubbock have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Lubbock citizens is substantially higher than the typical US community, as 30.28% of adults in Lubbock have at least a bachelor's degree, and the average American community has 21.84%.

 Lubbock is an extremely ethnically-diverse city.
 The people who call Lubbock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lubbock residents report their race to be White, followed by Black or African-American.
 Lubbock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 35.21% of the city’s residents.
 Important ancestries of people in Lubbock include German, English, Irish, Italian, and French.